GunioRobot/pathways/README.markdown

 ### Passenger

 Using Passenger?
-Resque ships with a `config.ru` you can use.
+Pathways ships with a `config.ru` you can use.
 See Phusion's guide:

 Apache: <http://www.modrails.com/documentation/Users%20guide%20Apache.html#_deploying_a_rack_based_ruby_application>